World Day of Prayer

 The World Day of Prayer is an international ecumenical Christian laywomen's initiative.
-It is run under the motto “Informed Prayer and Prayerful Action,” and is celebrated annually in over 170 countries on the first Friday in March.
+It is run under the motto "Informed Prayer and Prayerful Action" and is celebrated annually in over 170 countries on the first Friday in March.
 The movement aims to bring together women of various races, cultures and traditions in a yearly common Day of Prayer, as well as in closer fellowship, understanding and action throughout the year.

 History

 The Women's World Day of Prayer started in the US in 1887 when Mary Ellen Fairchild James, wife of Darwin Rush James from Brooklyn, New York, called for a day of prayer for home missions, and Methodist women called for a week of prayer and self-denial for foreign missions.
 Two years later, two Baptists called together a Day of Prayer for the World Mission.
 The Day of Prayer initiated by these two women expanded to Canada in 1922, then to the British Isles in the 1930s.
 The movement's focus on ecumenism and reconciliation led to growth after World War II.
 Since 1927 the day of prayer in the month of March has been known as the Women's World Day of Prayer.
 Catholic women joined the movement after the Second Vatican Council, beginning in 1967, and united what had been their May day of prayer with the March Women's World Day of Prayer in 1969.
 As such, Catholic women honor the World Day of Prayer.

-Two other Christian denominations celebrate a World Day of Prayer in September.
-Firstly, the Unity Church, a New Thought denomination headquartered at Unity Village, Missouri celebrates a twenty-four-hour World Day of Prayer, principally on the second Thursday in September (member churches may start at sunset on September 11, and the themes differ from those of the Women's World Day of Prayer set forth below).
-And secondly, the terrorist events of September 11, 2001 prompted the Knights of Columbus, a Catholic fraternal order, to designate that date annually as a World Day of Prayer for Peace.